Flinner/clj-bril/README.md

 ...

 ## Why Clojure?
+> The ability to represent procedures as data also makes Lisp an
+> excellent language for writing programs that must manipulate other
+> programs as data, such as the interpreters and compilers that
+> support computer languages.
+Above
-> Lisp is for building organisms—imposing, breathtaking, dynamic
+> and beyond these considerations, programming in Lisp is great fun.
-> structures built by squads fluctuating myriads of simpler organisms
-> into place.
 > -- *Structure and Interpretation of Programs*

-[Clojure](https://clojure.org) is a LISP (LIST Processing) language.
+[Clojure](https://clojure.org) is a LISP (LISt Processing) language.
 It is powerful, simple (arguable), flexible, immutable, and functional.
-It is designed for list processing (aka data-first), perfect for building compiler.
+It is designed for list processing (aka data-first), perfect for building compilers.

 Clojure's syntax is extremely terse, if python can do in 3 lines what C does in 10, clojure can do in 1.